sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 ```

 Hmm, being able to create tokens for the `debug-sa` resource definitely seems
 suspicious.
-So lets see if that will get us anywhere:
+So let us see if that will get us anywhere:

 ```bash
 ❯ export TOKEN=$(kubectl create token debug-sa)